 Well, this section is about us, Mike and Lindy Terwilliger, your hosts and owners.
 Both of us are California born and raised.
 We met in Redding and were married in 1980.
-We have two daughters, age 28 and 30 as of now and grand daughter Lily, and another on the way.
+We have two daughters, age 30 and 32 as of now and grand daughter Lily, and another on the way.
 Mike spent his adult life as a professional fire fighter working for CalFire the first 24 years and Truckee Fire Protection District this last 10 years.
 Lindy spent her married life following Mike around California during his career raising our kids and working for various venues including schools, doctors and last but not least the Squaw Valley PSD.
 Her career in office management and billing was tailor-made for this new career of running a business and supervising staff: Mike.